schoolofdevops/learn-jenkins/Continuous-Delivery/chapters/080_creating_java_build_job.md

-# Chapter 8: Creating  Build Job for a Java Project
+# Creating  Build Job for a Java Project

 In this chapter, we are going to create a job to build/compile a sample java application with maven.

 ## Creating Maven Project

 To create a build project,

-* From New Item, select **Maven Project** and provide it a name e.g. "build"
+* From New Item, select **Maven Project** and provide it a name e.g. "build".

-* If you do not see Maven Project from the list, you need to install **maven integration plugin**
+* If you do not see Maven Project from the list, you need to install **maven integration plugin**.

-* And also if you are using Jenkins as a service on the host (installed using a deb file or using package manager), you need to install git and docker as well
+* And also if you are using Jenkins as a service on the host (installed using a deb file or using package manager), you need to install git and docker as well.

 ```
 sudo apt-get install git